zhongguojie1998/CSOmap/CSOmap.R/README.md

 All the data should be saved in a single folder under 'data/' (All the tables mentioned below should be tab-seperated):

  For TPM data, the first column should be gene names (ATTENTION!
 NOT GENE ID!); The first row should be cell names, starting with a leading tab (\t).
-The contants of this table should be the TPM (ATTENTION!
+The contants of this table should be TPM (ATTENTION!
 NOT log(TPM+1)!) value.
 The file name should be TPM.txt

  For label data, the first columns should be cell names (we use that to match the cell names in TPM.txt, order is not necessary) and the second column should be the corresponding label.
 The file name should be label.txt.